PS5 vs Xbox series X

 The PlayStation 5 looks more futuristic than the Xbox series X. The Xbox design looks more like a PC tower.
 The Xbox design does make sense as the consoles are not so far to start rivals against PC.
 It’s massive heat sink blow the hot air upwards to keep it cool and a console definitely shouldn’t running into a thermal issue.

 Now the PS5 itself has a quite interesting design.
-It’s amazing curvy white design actually covering a lot of the fans, which is really nice you won’t actually see where the fans are.
-But on the other hand, on Xbox, they are exposed on top and you kind a see them.
-Though, some time it look cool to see the fan sniping.
+It’s an amazing curvy white design actually covering a lot of the fans, which is really nice you won’t actually see where the fans are.
+But on the other hand, on Xbox, they are exposed on top and you kinda see them.
+Though, sometimes it looks cool to see the fan sniping.

 I am so impressed with the PS5’s DualSense controller.
 Not only does it look good but it looks like a big improvement over the DualShock 4.
-It has a much more rounded and ergonomic design and the light bar now sits on these sides of the touch pad instead of at the top of the controller.
-We’re not a big fans of the touch pad but it makes sense to keep it if DualShock 4 controllers are supposed to be compatible with the PS5 as well.
+It has a much more rounded and ergonomic design and the light bar now sits on these sides of the touchpad instead of at the top of the controller.
+We’re not big fans of the touchpad but it makes sense to keep it if DualShock 4 controllers are supposed to be compatible with the PS5 as well.

 In terms of new features, the controller will support haptic feedback and have adaptive triggers in the L2 and R2 buttons.
 Allow us to truly feel the tension of our actions.
 The share button has been replaced with the create button on the DualSense.
 That’ll also be used to take pictures and record video clips among other things.
 The controller even comes with a built-in microphone, a 3.5 mm headphone jack, and USB-C support